stewartmcgown/photomap/README.md

 ### Current Features
 - Shows photos on a map
+- Group photos into areas with a cover
+- Search for photos using object names

 ### Upcoming
-- Group photos into areas
-    - Set marker icon to be cover of 'area' like apple photos
-- Search for photos
-    - Perhaps using objects, faces etc. as Drive API should cover this.
 - Export as very high res map
 - Allow tagging of photos at locations
 - Add formatted location to image properties for easier retrieval.